What I do to show my team I appreciate them

 I know I’m appreciated because…

 I get a sense of belonging when I’m speaking to others in the business.
-My manager allows me to run with my ideas – I know she listens to me.
-I constantly feel a sense of reward when I’m speaking with my manager.
-I’m told on a regular basis about the specific things that I am doing well.
-I know I’m fully trusted to run my department and get lots of guidance and advice.
-My manager’s door is always open and I can speak to her 24/7.
+I feel able to run with my ideas and I know that I’m listened to.
+I constantly feel a sense of reward when I see the successes amongst my teams.
+I know I’m fully trusted to run my departments and get lots of guidance and advice.

 What does it mean to work in social care?

 I’m very proud to work in social care, I feel as though every day I am giving something back and making a real difference.

 Before joining the Care Sector, I worked in the manufacturing industry, which had a completely different set of values and culture.
 With my job now, I know I’m affecting someone’s life in a positive way.